thephpleague/csv/source/filtering.md

 *available since version 5.4*

 Sometimes you may want to perform operations on the CSV as it is being read from or written to.
-To ease this type of manipulation is introducing a Stream Filtering Plugin mechanism based on a PHP Interface.
+To ease this type of manipulation a Stream Filtering Plugin mechanism has been developped.
+This mechanism is based on a PHP Interface.

 ## StreamFilterInterface

-Any object that implements the `League\Csv\Stream\StreamFilterInterace` interface and that extends PHP native `php_user_filter` class will be able to filter on the fly the CSV data.
+Any object that implements the `League\Csv\Stream\StreamFilterInterace` interface and that extends PHP native `php_user_filter` class will be able to filter on the fly a PHP I/O stream.

 The interface contains the following methods:

-* `StreamFilterInterace::getName`: **a static method** that returns the filter name;
+* `StreamFilterInterace::getFilterName`: **a static method** that returns the filter registration name;
 * `StreamFilterInterace::registerFilter` : **a static method** that registers the class into PHP Stream Filters;
-* `StreamFilterInterace::getFilterPath`: returns the generated filter path;
+* `StreamFilterInterace::__toString`: returns the generated filter path;
-* `StreamFilterInterace::setFilterMode`: sets the stream filter mode using PHP stream constants
+* `StreamFilterInterace::setFilterMode`: sets the stream filter mode using one of PHP stream filter constants:
 	* `STREAM_FILTER_READ`: the filter will be use when reading from the CSV;
 	* `STREAM_FILTER_WRITE`: the filter will be use when writing to the CSV;
 	* `STREAM_FILTER_ALL`: the filter will be use when reading from **and**  when writing to the CSV;
 * `StreamFilterInterace::getFilterMode`: returns the current filter mode;
-* `StreamFilterInterace::getFilterModePrefix`: returns the string filter prefix;
-* `StreamFilterInterace::__toString`: returns the full filter path (prefix + path);
+* `StreamFilterInterace::getFilterUri`: returns the PHP full filter meta wrapper string;

 and redeclare the public methods from `php_user_filter`